Art and Its Markets: Navigating Art, Finance & Value

 This 10 week intensive programme has been specifically designed to provide you with the knowledge, skills, and networks you need to confidently navigate the global art market.
 Offered live online with in-person formative sessions and field trips included in the program, this course is designed for aspiring collectors, professionals, family offices, and anyone seeking to establish a significant presence in the art world.

-Guided by two former Directors of Education at Christie’s London and New York, alongside accomplished Christie’s Education alumni now working across the sector, as well as leaders in their fields, the programme combines rigorous academic insight with real-world expertise.
+Guided by the former Director of Education at Christie’s London, Glen Hardwick-Bruce and alongside accomplished Christie’s Education alumni now working across the sector, as well as leaders in their fields, the programme combines rigorous academic insight with real-world expertise.
 Each session delivers the practical tools and deep understanding essential to evaluating, acquiring, and investing in art.

 The course has been designed around practicality: assignments and field visits included in the package match a rigorous academic setup.
 A Venetian weekend, consisting of a comprehesive o guided tour of the 2026 Biennale and other tours will complete the learning.